Giftedsayrah/AWS-security-group-setup/README.md

 - Create a security group in the **default VPC**
 - Allow inbound **HTTP (port 80)** traffic
 - Allow inbound **SSH (port 22)** traffic
-- Use the AWS Console (GUI), not CLI